yodaaawg/WindowTransparency/README.md

 - **Adjust Transparency in Real-Time**: Control the opacity of the active window using your scroll wheel.
 - **Tooltip Feedback**: Displays the current transparency level in a tooltip near your mouse cursor.
 - **Full Transparency Control**: Adjust window transparency from fully opaque (255) to completely transparent (0).
+- **Toggle "Always on Top"**: Fixes the window above all the other windows.

 ---